Battle of the Wilderness: Preservation

-Portions of the Wilderness battlefield are preserved as part of Fredericksburg and Spotsylvania National Military Park, established in 1927 to memorialize the battlefields of Fredericksburg, Chancellorsville, Spotsylvania Court House, and the Wilderness.
+Portions of the Wilderness battlefield are preserved as part of Fredericksburg and Spotsylvania National Military Park.
+The park was established in 1927 to memorialize the battlefields of Fredericksburg, Chancellorsville, Spotsylvania Court House, and the Wilderness.
+The Wilderness battlefield is located on the western side of the park, while the other battlefields are all further east in the park.

 In addition to the land that has been protected by the National Park Service, two major volunteer organizations have been active in preservation activities.
 The Friends of the Wilderness Battlefield have been active in helping to preserve and enhance Ellwood Manor (the Lacy House), which was the headquarters for Major General Warren during the battle and is the site of a family cemetery where Confederate Lieutenant General Stonewall Jackson's arm was buried.
 The American Battlefield Trust has saved more than 294 acres through mid-2023.